YoinkBird/cyclesafe/report/report.md

 The objective of this project is not to help cyclist avoid crashes altogether, as the main data source is post-crash data.

 Original Objective: The objective was originally to help cyclists avoid crashes in general.
 However, during the feasibility assessment supporting data was found to be insufficient.
-In particular, there is no data on the number of cyclists for a given road segment, and the crash data lists only reported crashes isntead of a cross-sample of all crashes.
+In particular, there is no data on the number of cyclists for a given road segment, and the crash data lists only reported crashes instead of a cross-sample of all crashes.

 ### Feasibility Assessment